EU sees maritime aid corridor to Gaza opening this weekend amid famine fears

 "We are now very close to opening this corridor, hopefully this Saturday-Sunday and I'm very glad to see an initial pilot will be launched today."

-She gave no details on where the aid would be delivered in Gaza and made no reference to Biden's announcement, in his State of the Union speech to Congress on Thursday, that the US military would build a "temporary pier" on the Gaza coast to receive ships carrying food, water and medicines.

-US officials said building such a facility could take weeks, yet hospitals in northern Gaza are already reporting children dying of malnutrition.
+US officials say building the pier described by Biden could take weeks.
+Meanwhile, hospitals in northern Gaza are already reporting children dying of malnutrition.
 The UN says opening up more land routes should remain the priority.

 "It's going to take time to build," British foreign minister David Cameron told reporters, adding that Israel should open its port at Ashdod north of Gaza for more aid deliveries in the meantime.